cogsys-tuebingen/cslibs_image_align/README.md

 This library does not have any internal dependencies.

 ### Examples
-Some examples may be found in the test subdirectories and in other packages.
+Some examples may be found in the test subdirectories.

 ## Contributing
 [Contribution guidelines for this project](CONTRIBUTING.md)